Anand Kumar: Recognition

 In March 2009, Discovery Channel broadcast a one-hour-long programme on Super 30, and half a page was devoted to Kumar in The New York Times.
 Actress and former Miss Japan Norika Fujiwara visited Patna to make a documentary on Kumar's initiatives.
 Kumar has been featured in programmes by the BBC.
 He has spoken about his experiences at various global-level institutes including Indian Institute of Management Ahmedabad, a number of IITs, University of British Columbia, Tokyo University and Stanford University.
 He was also inducted in the Limca Book of Records (2009) for his contribution in helping poor students pass the IIT-JEE by providing them free coaching.
 Time magazine included Super 30 in the list of Best of Asia 2010.
-Kumar was awarded the S. Ramanujan Award for 2010 by the Institute for Research and Documentation in Social Sciences (IRDS) in July 2010.

 Super 30 received praise from United States President Barack Obama's special envoy, Rashad Hussain, who termed it the "best" institute in the country.
 Newsweek Magazine has taken note of the initiative of mathematician Anand Kumar's Super 30 and included his school in the list of four most innovative schools in the world.
 Kumar was given the top award of Bihar government, "Maulana Abdul Kalam Azad Shiksha Puraskar", in November 2010.
 He was awarded the Prof. Yashwantrao Kelkar Yuva Puraskar award in 2010 by Akhil Bharatiya Vidyarthi Parishad (ABVP) in Bangalore.

 In April 2011, Kumar was selected by Europe's magazine Focus as "one of the global personalities who have the ability to shape exceptionally talented people."
 Kumar also helped Amitabh Bachchan in preparing for his role in the film Aarakshan.
 Many people from Bollywood including renowned directors and producers are interested in making a movie on the life of Anand Kumar.
 He was named by UK based magazine Monocle among the list of 20 pioneering teachers of the world.
 He was also honoured by government of British Columbia, Canada.
 Kumar was given the Baroda Sun Life Achievement Award by Bank of Baroda in Mumbai.
 Kumar was conferred with the Ramanujan Mathematics Award at the Eighth National Mathematics Convention at function in Rajkot.
 He was conferred with an Honorary Doctorate of Science (DSc) by Karpagam University, Coimbatore.
-He was also awarded Maharishi Ved Vyas by Madhya Pradesh Government for extraordinary contribution in education Anand Kumar was honored by ministry of education of Saxony of Germany.
+He was also awarded Maharishi Ved Vyas national award by Madhya Pradesh Government for extraordinary contribution in education.
+Anand Kumar was honored by ministry of education of Saxony of Germany.

 Kumar presented his biography to then-President of India, Pranab Mukherjee, which was written by Canada-based psychiatrist Biju Mathew.
 Kumar was awarded "Rashtriya Bal Kalyan Award" by president of India Ram Nath Kovind.
 A Canadian MP Marc Dalton has praised Anand Kumar's "inspiring work" with underprivileged children as a successful model for education in Canadian parliament.
-Anand Kumar was conferred an honorary PhD by the National Institute of Technology.
+Anand Kumar was conferred an honorary PhD by the National Institute of Technology, Delhi.